Home / Meat and Poultry Recipes / Kate’s Healthier Dairy Free Chicken Pot Pie Recipe

 The good news?
 Lightening it up a bit by removing the milk from the filling can still get you that rich sauce, keep reading I’ll show you how!

-What We Need To Make This Dairy-Free Chicken Pot Pie
+Key Ingredients To Make This Dairy-Free Chicken Pot Pie

 All the ingredients to make dairy-free chicken pot pie including shredded chicken, flour, salt, crisp, frozen peas, and more.

-• Freshly ground black pepper
+• Freshly ground black pepper.
+Necessary for a flavorful filling.

 • Dry vermouth or sherry or white wine